 Pocahontas, daughter of the chief of the Powhatan Indian confederacy, marries English tobacco planter John Rolfe in Jamestown, Virginia.
-The marriage ensured peace between the Jamestown settlers and the Powhatan Indians for several years.
+The marriage ensured peace between the Jamestown settlers and the Powhatan tribe for several years.

 In May 1607, about 100 English colonists settled along the James River in Virginia to found Jamestown, the first permanent English settlement in America.
-The settlers fared badly because of famine, disease, and Indian attacks, but were aided by 27-year-old English adventurer John Smith, who directed survival efforts and mapped the area.
+The settlers fared badly because of famine, disease and Native American attacks, but were aided by 27-year-old English adventurer John Smith, who directed survival efforts and mapped the area.
 While exploring the Chickahominy River in December 1607, Smith and two colonists were captured by Powhatan warriors.
 At the time, the Powhatan confederacy consisted of around 30 Tidewater-area tribes led by Chief Wahunsonacock, known as Chief Powhatan to the English.
 Smith’s companions were killed, but he was spared and released, (according to a 1624 account by Smith) because of the dramatic intercession of Pocahontas, Chief Powhatan’s 13-year-old daughter.
 Her real name was Matoaka, and Pocahontas was a pet name that has been translated variously as “playful one” and “my favorite daughter.”

 READ MORE: 5 Myths About Pocahontas